 Where To Eat Indian Food in London

-Without a doubt, the most popular Indian restaurant in London is Dishoom, which serves spicy street food style Indian food that is made to share.
-Dishoom now has several locations in London (and even in other UK cities, like Edinburgh), but it’s best to make a reservation for the limited reserved spots – or you will end up waiting in a queue.
+Without a doubt, the most popular Indian restaurant in London is Dishoom, which serves it street food style and is made to share.
+Dishoom has several locations in London (and even in other UK cities, like Edinburgh).
+With no reservations, it best to go early!

-If you can’t make it to Dishoom, no worries; there is no shortage of places to eat really good Indian food in London, UK.
+If you can’t get in at Dishoom, no worries; there is no shortage of places to eat really good Indian food in London.
 In fact, Brick Lane is famous for the high number of curry houses.
-Try Sheba or Aladin (and book a reservation online for an extra in-restaurant discount).
+Try Sheba or Aladin and book online for an extra in-restaurant discount.
 Tifinbox is also a good option for an Indian food cheap lunch in London.

 #20 Chinese Food

-London’s Chinatown is wedged in between Westminster, Soho and Theatreland – and it’s the place to go for the best food to eat in London when you are craving really good Chinese food.
+London’s Chinatown is wedged in between Westminster, Soho and Theatreland.
+It’s still the place to go eat in London when you are craving really good Chinese food.

 Where To Eat Chinatown London

-Marked by an ornamental gate and hanging lanterns, Chinatown is a fun part of London to see…but it’s an even better place to eat.
+Marked by an ornamental gate and hanging lanterns, Chinatown is a fun part of London to see…but also a great place to eat.

 Lido, which opened in 1969, is an old school Chinese diner and a fun experience for dim sum.
 Go to Four Seasons on Gerrard Street for a taste of exceptional roasted duck.
 Dumplings’ Legend is legendary for, well, dumplings and Café TPT is a London Chinatown mainstay offering a variety of Asian dishes.